 We aim to have enough money to pay pensions now and in the future, but this is dependent on contributions continuing to be paid and the investment returns on the Scheme's assets.
 In the event the Scheme was wound-up without enough money to buy all the benefits with an insurer, then it is unlikely you would receive the full pension benefits you were expecting.
 To help members in this situation, the Government set up the Pension Protection Fund (PPF) in 2005.

 The benefits you would receive from the PPF depend on your age and your period of Scheme service.
-Further information and guidance is available at www.ppf.co.uk or by post:
+Further information and guidance is available at www.ppf.co.uk, or can be contacted by various options below: